The moduli stack of principal $\rho$-sheaves and Gieseker-Harder-Narasimhan filtrations

 Let $U$ be a big open subset of $X_{S}$ where $\mathcal{F}$ is locally-free and denote by $j: U \hookrightarrow X_{S}$ the open immersion.
 For each point $s \in S$, let $j_s$ be the base-change $j_s: U_s \hookrightarrow X_{s}$.
 Denote by $\mathcal{G}$ the corresponding $G$-bundle on $U$.
 Let $\chi \in X^*(G)$ be a character of $G$ and denote by $\mathcal{L}$ the associated line bundle $\mathcal{G} \times^{G} \chi$ on $U$.
 We want to show that the function $f: S \rightarrow \mathbb{Z}$ given by

 is locally constant on $S$.

 We first claim that $f$ is constructible on $S$.
-By Noetherian induction we need to prove that if $S$ is integral then $f$ is constant on an open subset of $S$.
+By Noetherian induction \footnote{By Noetherianity, there is a minimal closed subscheme $Z \subset S$ such that the restriction of $f$ to $Z$ is constructible.
+By looking at the irreducible components and passing to the reduced subscheme, we may assume that $Z$ is integral.
+If we show that $f$ is constant on an open $U \subset Z$, then constructibility on $Z$ will follow from the constructibility on $Z \setminus U$ (by minimality) and on $U$.} we need to prove that if $S$ is integral then $f$ is constant on an open subset of $S$.
 Assume that $S$ is integral.
 Since $k$ is perfect, there exists an open dense subset of $S$ that is smooth over $k$.
 Therefore we can reduce to the case when $S$ is a smooth variety.
 For each $s \in S$, consider the following Cartesian diagram

 We get an induced base-change morphism of quasicoherent sheaves $\varphi: j_*(\mathcal{L}) |_{X_{s}} \rightarrow (j_s)_* \left(\mathcal{L}|_{U_{s}}\right)$ where the right-hand side is a line bundle.
 Since $S$ is smooth over $k$ and $X_{S} \rightarrow S$ is a smooth morphism, we conclude that $X_{S}$ is also smooth over $k$, so $X_{S}$ is a regular scheme.
 The complement of the open subset $U$ has codimension $\geq 2$ inside $X_{S}$, therefore the pushforward $j_*(\mathcal{L})$ is a line bundle.
-It follows that $(j_*(\mathcal{L}) |_{X_{s}}$ is a line bundle, and so $\varphi$ is a morphism of line bundles on $X_s$.
+It follows that $j_*(\mathcal{L}) |_{X_{s}}$ is a line bundle, and so $\varphi$ is a morphism of line bundles on $X_s$.
 Note that the restriction of $\varphi$ to the big open subset $U_{s} \subset X_{s}$ is an isomorphism by construction.
 We conclude that $\varphi$ must be an isomorphism of line bundles.
 This shows that we can equivalently write $f$ as

 Since $j_* \mathcal{L}$ is a line bundle its first Chern class is locally constant in families, then $f$ is constant on the variety $S$.
 This concludes the proof that $f$ is constructible.

 In order to show that $f$ is locally constant, it suffices to check that $f$ is constant when the base $S$ is of the form $\Spec(R)$ for some discrete valuation ring $R$.
 In this case $S$ is a regular integral scheme.
 Since $X_{S} \rightarrow S$ is smooth, it follows that $X_{S}$ is regular \cite[\href{https://stacks.math.columbia.edu/tag/07NF}{Tag 07NF}]{stacks-project} and we can apply the same argument as in the proof of constructibility to see that $f$ is constant on $S$. \end{proof}